owallb/mpv-config/README.md

 To auto-download subtitles for the currently playing video, press `b`.
 To auto-sync the currently selected subtitles with the audio, press `n`.

-### Debug

-To open a debug console, press `.
-It can be used to send mpv input commands, thanks to [repl](https://github.com/rossy/mpv-repl).

 ## Third-Party

 This project includes third party software from the projects listed below.